konvajs/site/source/docs/sandbox/Jumping_Bunnies.md

 layout: demo_page
 ---

+The demo shows performance of moving many `Konva.Image`'s at the same time.

 That is adopted [demo](https://www.goodboydigital.com/pixijs/bunnymark/) from the [PixiJS framework](https://www.pixijs.com/).

 You will notice that `Konva` version is much slower than `PixiJS` version.